simonschmitz2405/Modeling_dynamics_of_financial_market/README.md

-# Generalisierte Regressionsmodelle
+# Modeling the Dynamics of Financial Markets

-This repository is for the course of summer term 2024 for the master-seminar in finance.
+This repository captures the most important exercises of the lecture Modeling the Dynamics of Financial Markets, held at KIT Karlsruhe in the summer semester 2024.